HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 ### Pipeline Description

-The pipeline has three major steps:
+The pipeline has four major steps:

 1) Downloading annotations: within this step the gene and genome annotations are downloaded from *NCBI* or *ensemble*.
 The main functions used for this step are in ```src/load_annotations.py```.
 Annotations are downloaded via ftp server (```ftp_download``` function).
 One functions downloads the gene *gtf* (```download_gene_gtf``` function) and another funtion downloads the genome *fasta* file (```download_genome_fasta``` function).
 In case, *NCBI* annotation is chosen for download, the annotation has to be post-processed.
 The chromosome names have to be mapped from *RefSeq* accession number to either *sequence-name* (for chromosomes) or to *GenBank* accession number (for scaffolds) in order to be used by ```bedtools```.
 The required mapping is downloaded automatically from *NCBI* (```download_chr_mapping``` function).